shalva green smoothie jumpstart

 It’s the model we’d buy today if we were starting over.
 Self-detect containers, a quieter motor, a sleek profile, and full compatibility with every Vitamix attachment that exists or will exist.
 It’s future-proofed in a way the other models aren’t.

-If you have questions — about the X5, about any other model, about containers, about anything — just ask.
+If you have questions about a Vitamix purchase, just ask.
 We’re at blendingforgood.com and we are here to help.

-Lenny Gale has been writing about Vitamix blenders professionally since 2012 and has helped countless people find the right one.
-He and his wife Shalva run Blending For Good, an authorized Vitamix dealership and recipe membership based in Minneapolis.
+Lenny Gale has been writing about Vitamix blenders professionally since 2012 and countless people have bought theirs from him.
+He and his wife Shalva run Blending For Good, an authorized Vitamix dealership and little membership for Vitamix owners based in Minneapolis.